crescolincs/engineering-manufacturing/content/_index.md

   buttoncolor: '#e75a13'
   buttonhover: '#af0000'
   image: adv-eng-manu-brochure.png
-  heading: Get the Data on Lincolnshire as a Engineering & Manufacturing Business Location
+  heading: Get the Data on Lincolnshire as an Engineering & Manufacturing Business Location
   lead: >-
      Lincolnshire’s Engineering & Manufacturing sector Business Location Guide provides essential information and data for companies researching and evaluating Lincolnshire as a potential investment location, including:
   brochurecontents: